thewhiteh4t/seeker/README.md

-                                        (only works for the templates having index_temp.html file) --telegram                            Send info to a telegram bot, provide telegram token and chat to use format = token:chatId separated by a colon
+                                        (only works for the templates having index_temp.html file) --telegram                            Send info to a telegram bot, provide telegram token and chat to use format = token:chatId separated by a colon --webhook                             Send events to a webhook endpoint to be processed, an URL must be provided configured with no authentication and accepting POST method

 #########################
 # Environment Variables #